Politics of Kenya: Maasai representation in government and elections

 Despite there being so many ethnic groups in Kenya, historically, there has been limited representation among different ethnicities in Kenyan government.
-This underrepresentation especially affects Indigenous groups such as the Maasai People.
-The Maasai are a group of people indigenous to Kenya and Tanzania, who have practiced pastoralism for centuries.
+This underrepresentation especially affects Indigenous groups such as the Maasai people.
+The Maasai are indigenous to Kenya and Tanzania, who have practiced pastoralism for centuries.
 The Maasai's traditional lands stretch from the Rift Valley lakes in Kenya down through the Serengeti plains into Tanzania.
-The Maasai People make up only 1.8% of the current Kenyan population.
+The Maasai people make up only 1.8% of the current Kenyan population.
 The Maasai have historically faced repression from both the Kenyan and Tanzanian governments in the form of evictions from traditional lands and a takeover of locally generated funds earned through ecotourism such as safaris.
 In recent years, while not unheard of, it has been uncommon for a Maasai person to hold a governmental office.
 However, there have been increased efforts recently by groups of Maasai to run for election.
 For example, Maasai man Meitamei Olol Dapash was a candidate for Kenyan senate in 2022.
 Prior to these efforts, Olol Dapash also ran for office in Narok North District of Kenya in 2007, 2013, and 2017.
 These efforts come out of grassroots movements to improve local Maasai representation and help the international community understand the history and culture of Maasailand.